csats/swap-background-images/README.md

 # Google Chrome - Chrome Extention

-# IMPORTANT: The extension is currently pending review.
-I will update the docs once it's published.
-Meanwhile, the steps below will help you run it locally.

 # Steps to run locally
 1. Open Google Chrome
-2. Go to https://github.com/csats/swap-background-images => Click `Code` button => click `Download Zip`.
+2. Go to https://github.com/csats/swap-background-images/archive/main.zip => save the zip file.
 It should download as `swap-background-images-main.zip`.
 3. Unzip/extract the zip file.
 3. Open a new tab in Chrome and navigate to `chrome://extensions/`
 4. Toggle `Developer Mode` **ON**.
 It's on the top right corner of the webpage.